copier-org/copier/docs/hierarchies.md

 ## Concept

-Meta-templates introduce a layer of indirection which enables applying changes in a parent templates to a child template.
+Meta-templates introduce a layer of indirection which enables applying changes in a parent template to a child template.
 The following diagram depicts the relationship between meta-templates (trapezoid shape), templates (rectangle shape), and projects (hexagon shape):